niladalia/time-tracker/Readme.md

 time spent on tasks, coupling them simplifies the implementation, keeps the domain logic coherent, and aligns with hexagonal architecture, while making a minor but justified compromise on DDD principles.

-#### Concerns

-Unfortunately, I was unable to create a test suite as I would have liked due to a lack of time.
-I would have liked to write more detailed unit tests, as well as acceptance and integration tests